TBD54566975/developer.tbd.website/site/blog/2023-09-25-why-would-companies-embrace-web5.md

 We’ve seen this unfold with products like Google Search and StackOverflow in the wake of [ChatGPT](https://openai.com/chatgpt).
 These players have dominated their respective markets for quite some time.
 Not even a year ago, the thought of a new app threatening these business models seemed improbable... comical even.
 And yet, almost overnight, we saw consumers’ expectations change.
 All of a sudden, asking a question and clicking through multiple links to get to the answer felt outdated.
 Dealing with snarky users in order to get technical help no longer seemed worth the trouble.

-This new expectation forced these companies to reassess their business models and innovate accordingly in order to appease their user base.
+This new expectation forced these companies, who are the market leaders in their spaces, to reassess their business models and innovate accordingly in order to appease their user base.

 ## The Journey to Adoption